AmbiqAI/neuralSPOT/extern/tensorflow/README.md

 # Tensorflow Lite for Microcontrollers
-NeuralSPOT support 3 versions of TFLM - as new versions are added, the oldest are deprecated (not necessarily deleted, just not tested).
+neuralSPOT support 3 versions of TFLM - as new versions are added, the oldest are deprecated (not necessarily deleted, just not tested).

 > *NOTE* TFLM doesn't label releases - instead, we're using the first 7 digits of the git checkin hash to identify TFLM versions.